-Two Views: Sex is Binary or Sex is Culture
+Two Competing Views: Sex is Binary or Sex is Culture

 Many of us have struggled to reconcile two contradictory modern views of human sexuality.
 The first is that sex is binary.
 This is a long-held religious conviction for many, which science validated with a key genetic discovery more than a century ago: Sex is determined biologically by one of our 23 chromosomes: An XX pattern means you are female and an XY pairing means you are male, and all sexual behaviors and identity flow from those differences.

 The second modern view of sex is that sexuality is a continuum.
 This is a more recent conviction, linked with social liberalization in the 20thcentury and the appeal for greater gender equity.
 In this view, sexual behaviors and social roles are largely imposed by culture, and that culture fails to accommodate naturally occurring variations in sexual expression and identity.

 Not only are these contrary positions often firmly held, but the topic of sex is highly charged, both culturally and emotionally, and it has recently sparked considerable political controversy over policies for school bathrooms.
 As I have read papers and polemics on the topic over the years, I have been reminded of the Harry Belafonte song “Man Piaba”.
 The chorus describes the explanations received in response to his questions about sex: